graipher/bluewalker/README.md

 Additional information is printed for some advertising structures (Flags are parsed, device name is printed, etc).

+### Observer -mode

+If `-observer` option is given, then Bluewalker will print information about received packets as they are received instead of collecting them and printing summary information.

 ### Filters

 To display information only about devices with given address, use